Media and Communication Studies - Master of Science programme

 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-In addition to the documents mentioned in Step 2, you must also submit a CV and a statement of purpose (400 words) with your application.
-These should include information on your educational profile, personal interest in the field of study, and what you hope to achieve by undertaking the programme.
+In addition to the documents mentioned in Step 2, you must submit a CV and a statement of purpose (500 words) when you apply for this programme.
+These should include information on your educational profile, personal interest in the field of study of media and communication and what you hope to achieve by undertaking this specific programme.
 Please submit these two important documents with your application to University Admissions in Sweden.